autocorr/Units.jl/README.md

 Units.jl
 ========
 Manipulate units and physical quantities in Julia.
 Future functionality aims to include `mks` and `cgs` units, constants, and dimensional analysis.

 Installing
 ----------
-As this package is in an immature state, it is not currently available in the Julia package archive.
+As this package is still in a state of active development, it is not currently available in the Julia package archive.
 To install and try it:

 ```julia
 julia> Pkg.update()